An Optimal Switching Approach for Bird Migration: Numerical Results

-which shift the peak of terminal reward G in \ref{e.4.8} to left as $\lambda$, the deterioration constant, increases. $\gamma$ is the shift magnitude such that $G^\lambda(t)$ take its maximum value at $\frac{T}{2} -\gamma T(1-\lambda)$, where $\gamma \in [0, \frac{1}{2}]$.
-In the following analysis, $\gamma = \frac{1}{10}$ was chosen so that the peak of $G(t)$ was shift left by $\frac{T}{10}$, which indicates onset of growing season is 7.2 days earlier in the model which approximately followed the pattern that the highest advancing trend of start was 7.64 days/decades discovered in \cite{zheng2022earlier}.
-Here $\lambda$ was used again since both deterioration level and earlier onset of growing season in Arctic are positively correlated to global warming.
-Follows the same procedures above, we can obtained the optimal control and duration of staying at each stop-over site.
+which shift the peak timing of terminal reward G in \ref{e.4.8} to left as $\lambda$ increase, and $\gamma$ is the shift magnitude such that $G^\lambda(t)$ take its maximum value at $\frac{T}{2} -\gamma T(1-\lambda)$, where $\gamma \in [0, \frac{1}{2}]$.
+In the following analysis, $\gamma = \frac{1}{10}$ was chosen so that the peak of $G(t)$ was shift to the left by $\frac{T}{10}$, which indicates onset of growing season is 7.2 days earlier in the model.
+This choice is motivated by \cite{zheng2022earlier}, which estimated that the earliest onset was advancing at 7.64 days/decade.
+Here $\lambda$ was used again since deterioration level and earlier onset of growing season in Arctic can both be attributed to global warming.
+Following the same procedures above, we obtain the optimal control and duration of staying at each stopover site.

-Compared with Figure \ref{fig:Optimal Control3} and \ref{fig:LOS against lamda}, one observation is that the switching region for site $0$ vanished and the average duration of staying at site 0 decreased to $0$, which indicate that deterioration will not result in a later departure.
-Another observation is that the duration of staying at stop-over site 2 decreases as the deterioration level increase before the critical deterioration level, which is consistent with the observation by \cite{smith2012trends} and \cite{hupp2018spring} that birds tended to stay for a shorter period of time due to effect of global warming.
+Compared with Figure \ref{fig:V(0,0) against lamda} and \ref{fig:LOS against lamda}, one observation is that the migratory payoff continue to decrease even after stopover site 2 was abandoned and birds choose to wait at stopover site 3.
+This is due to that as the onset of growing season in Arctic become earlier and peak terminal reward shift left, there is less time available for birds to rest at any stopover sites, which results in less reward from resting at any stopover site and thus decrease migratory payoff even when the deteriorated stopover site was no longer utilized.
+Another observation is that the duration of staying at stopover sites 2 and 3 both decreased as the deterioration level increased before the critical deterioration level.
+This is consistent with the observation by \cite{smith2012trends} and \cite{hupp2018spring} that birds tended to stay for a shorter period of time at stopover sites due to effect of global warming.